abdullahimubarak935-creator/gore/README.md

 # 🔥 GORE 🔥
-## A Minimal Platform-Agnostic Go Port of doomgeneric
+## A Minimal Go Port of doomgeneric

 ```
     ██████╗  ██████╗  ██████╗ ███╗   ███╗